Newborn and infant physical examination (NIPE) screening programme handbook

 A local agreement should be in place to ensure that the results of the hip ultrasound scan and orthopaedic specialist or specialist practitioner appointment are recorded on S4N.
 This can be supported by enabling ultrasound and orthopaedic services access to S4N so that outcome data can be added.

-From April 2024 the focus of the screening pathway will be the final screening outcome and services should endeavour to ensure that all babies with screen positive hip results who require treatment, should be seen by orthopaedic services and in treatment by 6 weeks of age.
+From April 2024 the focus of the screening pathway is the final screening outcome and services should endeavour to ensure that all babies with screen positive hip results who require treatment, should be seen by orthopaedic services and in treatment by 6 weeks of age.
 I order to achieve this, it may mean that the hip ultrasound scan may be undertaken outwith the 4-6 week timescale although this remains the recommended timescale for optimum care.

 Hip risk factors